-Alfalfa for bad digestions.
+Alfalfa for bad metabolism

 Alfalfa for arthritis and osteoarthritis.

 In the case of these diseases, alfalfa is usually applied externally and locally to the affected area that we want to treat.
-Alfalfa plasters can reduce inflammation and improve the mobility of arthritis and osteoarthritis.
+Alfalfa plasters can reduce swelling and improve the mobility of arthritis and osteoarthritis.

 Alfalfa for the thyroid.

 The thyrotropin (TSH) that contains alfalfa is an analogue of the hormone with the same name that is stimulating the thyroid gland.
-Always check with your endocrinologist about alfalfa consumption if you have hiccups or hyperthyroidism or suspect that you may have it.
+Always check with your endocrinologist about alfalfa intake if you have hiccups or hyperthyroidism or suspect that you may have it.

 The *alfalfa for the skin.

 *Alfalfa can have a very beneficial effect on the skin due mainly to its content in coumarins and has been used successfully in cases of dermatitis, psoriasis, eczema, acne and wounds.